wesleycamargo/azure-docs.pt-br/articles/virtual-machines/virtual-machines-linux-change-vm-size.md

 <properties
-   pageTitle="Como redimensionar uma VM Linux | Microsoft Azure" description="Como escalar ou reduzir verticalmente uma máquina virtual Linux, alterando o tamanho da VM." services="virtual-machines-linux" documentationCenter="na" authors="mikewasson"
+   pageTitle="How to resize a Linux VM | Microsoft Azure" description="How to scale up or scale down a Linux virtual machine, by changing the VM size." services="virtual-machines-linux" documentationCenter="na" authors="mikewasson"